pedrosecaf/aimbot/README.md

 #### Line 27

 Initializes the definition of the setup() function, which is called when a sketch starts.
 It is used to initialize variables, pin modes, start using libraries, etc. The setup() function will only run once, after each powerup or reset of the Arduino board (https://www.arduino.cc/reference/tr/language/structure/sketch/setup/).

-Lines 28-42 consist of the definition of the setup() function.
+### setup()

 #### Lines 28-31

+Configures the motor pins as output.

 ## Final Product